AnthonyCxx/Notes-and-Writeups/C++/Exception Handling/README.md

 the exception handling makes it abundently apparent.

 ## Try and Catch
-Exception handling is fundamentally built upon three keywords: _try_ and _catch_. _try_ defines a block of code within which the programmer expects an error may occur and _catch_ catches the error, defining a block that runs after the error occurs.
+Exception handling is fundamentally built upon two keywords: _try_ and _catch_. _try_ defines a block of code within which the programmer expects an error may occur and _catch_ catches the error, defining a block that runs after the error occurs.
 In the following example, the _catch_ statement catches a built-in error [_bad\_alloc_](https://www.cplusplus.com/reference/new/bad_alloc/) which is implicitly thrown when `new int[9223372036854775]` fails.